russeree/nyan-keys-gui/README.md

     <h1>NyanOS GUI 🐱 - A Web Serial API Interface</h1>
 </div>

-Browser based method to interact with the Nyan Keys Keyboard and/or NyanOS (NOS) implementation.
-Designed to be run locally as to preserve privacy.
-This A PWA (Progressive Web Application) that acts as a serial command relay and macro assistant.
+The NyanOS GUI provides a browser-based interface for interacting with the Nyan Keys Keyboard and NyanOS (NOS) implementations.
+Designed for local use, it prioritizes privacy and operates as a Progressive Web Application (PWA), serving as a serial command relay and macro assistant.

 # Features include
  - Nyan Cat connection assistant